The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Results and discussion

-In this section we measure three-dimensional two point correlation functions (TPCF) to gain an insight into how clustered the sink particles distributions are in each simulation.
+In this section we measure three-dimensional two-point correlation functions (TPCF) to gain insight into how clustered the sink particle distributions are in each simulation.
 A TPCF quantifies clustering by measuring all possible separations between points (for $N$ stars, the number of separations is $N(N-1)/2$)) and binning the separations into logarithmic separation bins ($r$).
 This is calculated for the observed data points ($P_{\mathrm{DD}}(r)$) and for randomly generated points that are uniformly distributed ($P_{\mathrm{RR}}(r)$).
 These two distributions are normalised using the number of data points and randomly generated stars to obtain:

 where $N_{\mathrm{D}}$ and $N_{\mathrm{R}}$ is the number of data points and randomly generated points respectively.
-The basic TPCF \citep{peebles_large-scale_1980} is derived by dividing the normalised distribution of the data (DD$(r)$) by the normalised distribution of the random points (RR$(r)$), i.e.:
+The basic TPCF \citep{peebles_large-scale_1980} is derived by dividing the normalised distribution of the data (DD$(r)$) by the normalised distribution of the random points (RR$(r)$), that is:

-If the data is clustered, the resulting TPCF will have values $\gg1$ in smaller separations and typically has a power law function as a function of separation with a negative slope.
+If the data are clustered, the resulting TPCF will have values $\gg1$ in smaller separations and typically has a power law function as a function of separation with a negative slope.

-In order to calculate a TPCF an underlying distribution must be derived, for comparison.
-Given the periodic boundary conditions of our simulation, the largest separation two sinks can have is $\sqrt{3(L/2)^2}\sim$3.5$\,$pc which is equivalent to $\sim$7$\times10^5\,$au.
+To calculate a TPCF, an underlying distribution must be derived, for comparison.
+Given the periodic boundary conditions of our simulation, the largest separation two sinks can have is $\sqrt{3(L/2)^2}\sim$3.5$\,$pc which is equivalent to $\sim$7$\times 10^5\,$au.
 With this largest separation and the smoothing length of 16.6\,au, 10 separation bins spaced logarithmically between $10-10^6\,$au were selected to calculate the TPCF.
-In order to derive the underlying distribution, $5\times10^5$ positions were randomly generated within the simulation domain, and separations were calculated.
-The large number of randomly generated positions was necessary in order to populate the smallest separation bin.
-100 instances of $5\times10^5$ randomly generated positions was performed, and the final underlying distribution ($P_{\mathrm{RR}}(r)$) was taken to be the mean of these 100 instances, and the error is the standard deviation in a separation bin over the 100 instances.
+To derive the underlying distribution, $5\times10^5$ positions were randomly generated within the simulation domain, and separations were calculated.
+A large number of randomly generated positions was necessary to populate the smallest separation bin.
+100 instances of $5\times10^5$ randomly generated positions were performed, and the final underlying distribution ($P_{\mathrm{RR}}(r)$) was taken to be the mean of these 100 instances, and the error is the standard deviation in a separation bin over the 100 instances.

 For the simulations, the distribution ($P_{\mathrm{DD}}(r)$) is derived by calculating all separations between stars and binning the separations.
 The error of this distribution is taken to be the Poisson noise, because of the low number of stars per separation in the simulation, i.e. $\sigma_{P_{\mathrm{DD}}(r)}=\sqrt{N}$.